 Clinical Pharmacist - Specialist

-The Clinical Pharmacist - Specialist assumes responsibility for medication management for a core group of patients.
-The Clinical Pharmacist - Specialist will be a motivated individual interested in providing clinical pharmacy services for a core group of cancer patients (specific therapeutic area) in inpatient and ambulatory setting.
-In collaboration with the medical team, the responsibilities of the Clinical Pharmacist - Specialist will include optimizing drug therapy, therapeutic drug monitoring, prospectively evaluating drug therapy (especially antineoplastic therapy) for appropriate indication, dosage, drug interactions, adverse dug events and allergies, chemotherapy and other medications orders review, provision of drug information, and patient counseling.
-The Clinical Pharmacist - Specialist will also act as a liaison between pharmacy and medical staff to educate health professionals regarding current drug-related procedures, policies, guidelines, and treatment pathways; participate in quality assurance programs to enhance pharmaceutical care.
-They will be also responsible for developing and implementing pharmacy programs and initiatives.
-There will be ample teaching opportunities available such as precepting PGY2 oncology specialty residents and pharmacy students and providing educational lectures for medical and pharmacy staff.
-This position requires some involvement in clinical research.
+We are looking for a highly motivated individual interested in providing clinical pharmacy services for a core group of cancer patients (specific therapeutic area) in inpatient and ambulatory setting.
+In collaboration with the medical team, the responsibilities of the clinical pharmacists specialist will include optimizing drug therapy, therapeutic drug monitoring, prospectively evaluating drug therapy (especially antineoplastic therapy) for appropriate indication, dosage, drug interactions, adverse drug events and allergies, chemotherapy and other medications review, patient counseling and education, and provision of drug information.
+The clinical pharmacist specialist will act as a liaison between pharmacy and medical staff and to educate health professionals regarding current drug-related procedures, policies, guidelines, and treatment pathways; participate in quality assurance and improvements program to enhance pharmaceutical care.
+In addition to developing and implementing pharmacy programs, and initiatives, clinical pharmacist specialist will be responsible for contributing to the growth of residency centric pharmacy practice model to advance pharmacy services and patient care, training PGY 2 oncology pharmacy residents, pharmacy students, and staff education.
+This position requires some experience and involvement in clinical research.

-Applicants must have a License to practice as a Registered Pharmacist in the State of New York.
-They must also have a Doctor of Pharmacy degree; or a Master’s degree and the equivalent of one year of full-time clinical pharmacy or pharmacy-related experience; or a Bachelor’s degree and the equivalent of three years of full-time clinical pharmacy or pharmacy-related experience.
-The preferred candidate will be board certified in oncology, will have PGY 2 Pharmacy Residency Training, and will have previous experience in a hospital pharmacy.
-They will also have experience in an oncology setting and will have pharmacy practice residency training.
+Applicants must have a Doctor of Pharmacy degree; or a Master’s degree and the equivalent of one year of full-time clinical pharmacy or pharmacy-related experience; or a Bachelor’s degree and the equivalent of three years of full-time clinical pharmacy or pharmacy-related experience.
+The preferred candidate will have previous experience in providing clinical pharmacy services, experience in oncology setting, experience in practical and didactic training of Pharmacy Students and Residents, and PGY 2 Oncology Pharmacy Residency Training.
+They will also have Board Certification in Oncology and contribution to the pharmacy profession.

 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Governor’s Office of Employee Relations at (518) 474-6988 or via email at firstname.lastname@example.org.